irl-jacob/FOSS-CHERUB/README.md

 Follow the "Development" and "Testing" sections for guidance on running scripts and tests.

 Please check for a `CONTRIBUTING.md` file in the repository for specific guidelines on submitting issues, pull requests, and coding standards.

-## 📄 License

-This project is licensed under an [Open-Source License](LICENSE) - see the LICENSE file for details.

 ## 🙏 Acknowledgments